Skip to content

 Conclusion

 Vertex Software was founded on the idea of connecting groups and aligning 3D data in ways that have never been done before.
 And we’re doing it in a way that gives each department—from product engineering to manufacturing to sales and service—the ability to see information in their needed context.
-If you’re interested in seeing it in action, I encourage you to watch our short product tour video or to try it yourself.
+If you’re interested in seeing it in action, I encourage you to try it for yourself.